-The basis of our approach is the standard bottom-up evaluation strategy for Datalog specification [2].
-The computational domain of standard bottom-up evaluation is the subset lattice consisting of sets of tuples, denoted instances I. The naïve algorithm for evaluation is based on the immediate consequence operator, $\Gamma_P$ , which generates new tuples by applying rules in the Datalog specification to tuples in the current instance.
+The basis of our approach is the standard bottom-up evaluation strategy for Datalog specification [Abiteboul et al. 1995].
+The computational domain of standard bottom-up evaluation is the subset lattice consisting of sets of tuples, denoted instances I. The naïve algorithm for evaluation is based on the immediate consequence operator, $\Gamma_P$ , which generates new tuples by applying rules in the Datalog specification to tuples in the current instance,

-$\Gamma_P(I) = I \cup \{t \mid t : t_1, \dots, t_n \text{ is a valid instantiation of a rule in } P \text{ with each } t_i \in I\}$
+$\Gamma_P(I) = I \cup \{t \mid t := t_1, \dots, t_n \text{ is a valid instantiation of a rule in } P \text{ with each } t_i \in I\}.$

 The result of Datalog evaluation is attained when $\Gamma_P$ reaches a fixpoint, i.e., when $\Gamma_P(I) = I$ .
-Note that this evaluation appears closely related to the inductive construction of proof trees, and indeed the set of tuples represented by $T^i$ is equal to the set of tuples generated by the i-th application of $\Gamma_P$ .
+Note that this evaluation appears closely related to the inductive construction of proof trees and indeed the set of tuples represented by $T^i$ is equal to the set of tuples generated by the ith application of $\Gamma_P$ .

-However, this naïve evaluation will repeat computations since a tuple computed in some iteration will then be recomputed in every subsequent iteration.
-Therefore, the standard implementation of bottomup evaluation in real systems such as [24, 40] is semi-naïve.
+However, this naïve evaluation will repeat computations, since a tuple computed in some iteration will then be recomputed in every subsequent iteration.
+Therefore, the standard implementation of bottom-up evaluation in real systems such as in [Jordan et al. 2016] and [Whaley et al. 2005] is semi-naïve.
 Semi-naïve evaluation contains two main optimizations over naïve bottom-up evaluation:

-- 1. Precedence graph optimization: the Datalog specification is split into strata.
-Firstly, a precedence graph of relations is computed, then each strongly connected component of the precedence graph forms a stratum.
+- (1) Precedence graph optimization: The Datalog specification is split into strata.
+First, a precedence graph of relations is computed, then each strongly connected component of the precedence graph forms a stratum.
 Each stratum is evaluated in a bottom-up fashion as a separate fixpoint computation in order based on the topological order of SCCs.
-The input to a particular stratum is the output of the previous strata in the precedence graph. - 2.
-New knowledge optimization: within a single stratum, the evaluation is optimized in each iteration by considering the new tuples generated in the previous iteration.
+The input to a particular stratum is the output of the previous strata in the precedence graph. - (2) New knowledge optimization: Within a single stratum, the evaluation is optimized in each iteration by considering the new tuples generated in the previous iteration.
 A new tuple is generated in the current iteration only if it directly depends on tuples generated in the previous iteration, therefore avoiding the recomputation of tuples already computed in prior iterations.
-We describe this process in further detail in Section 4.1
+We describe this process in further detail in Section 4.1.

-With these two optimizations, semi-naïve performs less repeated computations than the naïve algorithm, however, our method for generating proof trees must now be tailored to semi-naïve evaluation.
+With these two optimizations, semi-naïve performs less repeated computations than the naïve algorithm; however, our method for generating proof trees must now be tailored to semi-naïve evaluation.